klode88/Secure-Serverless-Orders-API-Cost-aware-/README.md

 This project delivers a secure and cost-aware serverless backend that:

-- Exposes a protected public API
+- Exposes a protected public REST API
 - Uses managed authentication and edge protection
 - Requires no server management
 - Scales automatically
 - Keeps operational and infrastructure costs aligned with real usage

-This design is well suited for small and medium businesses that need a secure backend without operating traditional servers.